 Antarctica is the coldest and most remote continent on Earth.
 It is covered with thick ice and has many islands, some of which are very large.
 One island stands out as the biggest among them.
 This island is separated from the mainland by a narrow body of water and is mostly covered with ice.
 It has tall mountains, glaciers and a very cold climate.
 Let’s learn more about it.

-Antarctica, the coldest and most isolated continent, has many islands covered in ice and snow.
-The biggest island of Antarctica is Alexander Island.
-It lies in the Bellingshausen Sea, separated from the mainland by George VI Sound.
-This island is mostly covered with glaciers and has towering mountains.
-It was once thought to be part of the mainland, but later discoveries proved it to be a separate island.
+Antarctica is the coldest and most remote continent, filled with many icy and snowy islands.
+The largest of these is Alexander Island, located in the Bellingshausen Sea and separated from the mainland by George VI Sound.
+Covered mostly in glaciers and tall mountains, it was once believed to be part of the mainland but was later found to be a separate island.

 Alexander Island is the largest island of Antarctica and the second-largest uninhabited island in the world, after Devon Island in Canada.
 It stretches about 390 kilometers (240 miles) long from north to south and varies in width from 80 kilometers (50 miles) in the north to 240 kilometers (150 miles) in the south.
 The George VI Ice Shelf connects Alexander Island to the Antarctica mainland.